Exafunction/canvas/README.md

 - Font formats support
 - - SFNT (such as TTF, OTF, WOFF, WOFF2, EOT) supporting TrueType, CFF, and CFF2 tables
 - HarfBuzz for text shaping (native Go and CGO implementations available)
-- FriBidi for text bidirectionality (native Go and CGO implementations available)
+- (Codeium Patch: Removed FriBiDi due to LGPL) FriBidi for text bidirectionality (native Go and CGO implementations available)
 - Donald Knuth's line breaking algorithm for text layout
 - sRGB compliance (use `SRGBColorSpace`, only available for rasterizer)
 - Font rendering with gamma correction of 1.43